psychemedia/middle-english-romances/havelock-the-dane.md

 Kam him ageyn, on knes him sette,
 [f.
 206. b.
 And Godard ful fey re he ther grette;
 ®°^* ^-^  And Godard seyde, " Wat is thw?
-Hwi grete ye and goulen nou ?"
+Hwi grete ye and goulen nou?"
 " For us hungreth swithe sore :" —
 Seyden he wolden more,
 " We ne haue to hete, ne we ne haue